Of all the reasons it could be hard to pay rent each month, did you have an algorithm-powered illegal cartel on your list?

 In August 2024, the Justice Department and eight states filed a lawsuit in a federal court in North Carolina against RealPage.
 The Justice Department accused the company of selling software to landlords that collects nonpublic information from competing landlords and uses that combined information to make pricing recommendations.

 Landlords who use the software input the rental prices they charge, and the software aggregates all the data from the company’s customers.
 The software’s algorithm then makes recommendations for what to charge.
-The recommendations are generally higher than the current market rate , and most customers take the recommendations , which push prices in a market higher.
+The recommendations are generally , and , which push prices in a market higher.

-Even if landlords retain some authority to deviate from the algorithm’s recommendations, it is illegal for competing landlords to jointly delegate key aspects of their pricing to a common algorithm, according to the Justice Department suit .
-The Justice Department declared that “RealPage replaces competition with coordination.
+Even if landlords retain some authority to deviate from the algorithm’s recommendations, it is illegal for competing landlords to jointly delegate key aspects of their pricing to a common algorithm, .
+The Justice Department “RealPage replaces competition with coordination.
 It substitutes unity for rivalry.
 It subverts competition and the competitive process.
 It does so openly and directly – and American renters are left paying the price.”

 The case is unusual in that, unlike a typical price-fixing cartel, the landlords used RealPage’s algorithms to dramatically improve their ability to engage in price-fixing.
 Algorithmic price-fixing is typically easier and more effective than other types of cartel behavior.
 The software can easily aggregate massive amounts of proprietary data, optimize cartel gains, monitor real-time deviations from cartel pricing and minimize incentives to cheat.